Files

 2. Start (Trigger) the Workflow

-3. Add an HTTPCaller and Connect Workflow
+3. Add an HTTPCaller Transformer

 4. Modify Transformer Parameters

 The HTTPCaller transformer can access content from a URL, such as an API.
 In this example, we will get road closure information from an API.
 Double-click anywhere on the HTTPCaller transformer to open the parameters.
+Fill in the following fields:

 5. Run the Workspace